vegaprotocol/specs/protocol/0028-GOVE-governance.md

 ### Network parameter change proposals
 - [x] As the vega network, if a proposal is accepted and the duration required before change takes effect is reached, the changes are applied (<a name="0028-GOVE-026" href="#0028-GOVE-026">0028-GOVE-026</a>)
 - [x] Network parameter change proposals can only propose a change to a single parameter (<a name="0028-GOVE-013" href="#0028-GOVE-013">0028-GOVE-013</a>)

+Below `*` stands for any of `asset, market, updateMarket, updateNetParam, freeForm`.
-- Change of network's `governance.proposal.*.minEnact` will change the proposal enactment time which has to be after current time + minEact. (<a name="0028-GOVE-051" href="#0028-GOVE-051">0028-GOVE-051</a>)
+- Change of the network parameter `governance.proposal.*.minEnact` will immediately change the minimum enactment time for all future proposals.
+Proposals that have already been submitted are not affected. (<a name="0028-GOVE-051" href="#0028-GOVE-051">0028-GOVE-051</a>)
-- Change of network's `governance.proposal.*.maxEnact` will change the proposal enactment time which has to be before current time + maxEnact. (<a name="0028-GOVE-052" href="#0028-GOVE-052">0028-GOVE-052</a>)
+- Change of the network parameter `governance.proposal.*.maxEnact` will immediately change the maximum enactment time for all future proposals.
+Proposals that have already been submitted are not affected. (<a name="0028-GOVE-052" href="#0028-GOVE-052">0028-GOVE-052</a>)
-- Change of network's `governance.proposal.*.maxClose` will change the proposal vote closing time which has to be before current time + maxClose. (<a name="0028-GOVE-053" href="#0028-GOVE-053">0028-GOVE-053</a>)
+- Change of the network parameter `governance.proposal.*.maxClose` will immediately change the maximum vote closing time for all future proposals.
+Proposals that have already been submitted are not affected.  (<a name="0028-GOVE-053" href="#0028-GOVE-053">0028-GOVE-053</a>)
-- Change of network's `governance.proposal.*.minClose` will change the proposal vote closing time which has to be after current time + minClose. (<a name="0028-GOVE-054" href="#0028-GOVE-054">0028-GOVE-054</a>)
+- Change of the network parameter `governance.proposal.*.minClose` will immediately change the minimum vote closing time for all future proposals.
+Proposals that have already been submitted are not affected.  (<a name="0028-GOVE-054" href="#0028-GOVE-054">0028-GOVE-054</a>)
-- Change of network's `governance.proposal.*.requiredMajority` will change the required votes on governance proposal (A fraction of total token holders that must participate in a vote). (<a name="0028-GOVE-055" href="#0028-GOVE-055">0028-GOVE-055</a>)
+- Change of the network parameter `governance.proposal.*.requiredMajority` or `governance.proposal.*.requiredParticipation` will immediately change the majority (or participation) required for the proposal to pass for all proposals submitted in the future.
+Proposals that have already been submitted are not affected as they have their own copy of this value.  (<a name="0028-GOVE-055" href="#0028-GOVE-055">0028-GOVE-055</a>)
-- Change of network's `governance.proposal.*.minVoterBalance` will change minimum governance token balance required to vote on a market update proposal including the correct padding instead of possible decimal places. (<a name="0028-GOVE-056" href="#0028-GOVE-056">0028-GOVE-056</a>)
+- Change of the network parameter `governance.proposal.*.minVoterBalance` will immediately change the minimum governance token balance required to vote on any proposal submitted in the future.
+Proposals that have already been submitted are unaffected as they have their own copy of this parameter. (<a name="0028-GOVE-056" href="#0028-GOVE-056">0028-GOVE-056</a>)
-- Change of network's `governance.proposal.*.minProposerBalance` will change minimum governance token balance required to submit the proposal including the correct padding instead of possible decimal places. (<a name="0028-GOVE-057" href="#0028-GOVE-057">0028-GOVE-057</a>)
+- Change of the network parameter `governance.proposal.*.minProposerBalance` will immediately change minimum governance token balance required to submit any future proposal.
+Proposals that have already been submitted are unaffected . (<a name="0028-GOVE-057" href="#0028-GOVE-057">0028-GOVE-057</a>)
-- Change of network's `governance.proposal.*.requiredParticipation` will change minimum governance token balance required to create a market update proposal (A fraction of total token holders that must participate in a vote). (<a name="0028-GOVE-058" href="#0028-GOVE-058">0028-GOVE-058</a>)

-Here `*` stands for any of `asset, market, updateMarket, updateNetParam`.

 ### Freeform governance proposals
 - [ ] A freeform governance proposal with a description field that is empty, or not between 0 and 255 characters, will be rejected (<a name="0028-GOVE-019" href="#0028-GOVE-019">0028-GOVE-019</a>)